CommonMCOBJ/CommonMCOBJ/README.md

 # Spec
 The following defines the spec for CommonMCOBJ Version 1.
 Unless marked otherwise, everything in defined is a requirement for exporters implementing CommonMCOBJ.

+For reference, see [cmc2obj](https://github.com/CommonMCOBJ/cmc2obj), which acts as the reference implementation of CommonMCOBJ.

 ## Common Header
 _Credit to the OBJ header from Mineways (by Eric Haines), which has been used as reference for the CommonMCOBJ header_